2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Way 2:

-Using homebuyer credits to buy down my interest rate.
+Using homebuyer credits to buy down the interest rate.

 For example.